ziphra/ecl_ampere_internship/anvio_FirstUse.md

 - concot: failed to install
 - binsanity: formed 1 clusters, which is being added to the database as a collection named collection.

+Binsanity and concoct tends to create fake contigs based on similarity.
+Account for nucleotids coverage allows to get rid of a lot of noise (as concot through anvi'o).

 ### anvi-interactive
 ![](ims/SAMPLES_MERGED_view.jpeg)
+We can highlight and define bins manually, and look up to the completion and redundancy.
+We can refine bins manually with the GC content value that tends to changed between two different organisms.

+anvi-refine -c contigs.db -p SAMPLES-MERGED/PROFILE.db  -C default -b Bin_2

 ### anvi-summarize
 collection summary: [Index](https://htmlpreview.github.io/?https://github.com/ziphra/ecl_ampere_internship/blob/master/SAMPLES-SUMMARY/index.html)